Hashbrown Breakfast Casserole

 Cheddar Cheese

-Pre-shredded is fine here — the anti-caking coating doesn’t affect this recipe the way it might in something more delicate.
-Colby jack is a reasonable swap if that’s what you have; it melts a bit more smoothly but has a milder flavor.
+Medium or sharp cheddar both work.
+Sharp has more flavor against the mild ham and egg, which I prefer in this one.
+Pre-shredded is fine here, the anti-caking coating isn’t going to affect this recipe the way it might in something more delicate.
+Colby jack is a reasonable swap if that’s what you have; it melts a little more smoothly but has a milder flavor.
+A Mexican blend works and adds a little color variation when it melts in the custard layer.

 Green Pepper